gpardo93/liri-node-app/README.md

 LIRI is a **Language Interpretation and Recognition Interface**.

-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.
 * This app made in node.js must be ran in the command line in terminal.